NESC Media Room

 Although fertilizer runoff is a significant factor in eutrophication, domestic sewage also contributes to the problem.
 Therefore, removing phosphorus during the sewage treatment process has become an area of interest.

 The article available here provides a brief overview of phosphorus removal during wastewater treatment.
-Readers are also encouraged to contact the National Environmental Services Center technical staff toll free at (304) 293-4191. (selection option 3) if they have question.
+Readers are also encouraged to contact the National Environmental Services Center technical staff at (304) 293-4191 if they have question.

 The U.S. Environmental Protection Agency (EPA), in collaboration with drinking water and wastewater sector partners, has developed the Water Health and Economic Analysis Tool (WHEAT).
 The tool is designed to assist drinking water utility owners and operators in quantifying public health impacts, utility financial costs, and regional economic impacts of an adverse event, based on a variety of asset-threat combinations that pose a risk to the water sector.